 An earlier Bond film, For Your Eyes Only, has 007 battling a henchman underwater.
 Said henchman is defeated when Bond attaches the demo charge from the MacGuffin (as a bonus, it's actually ticking) to his diving suit, and it explodes before the henchman can remove it.

-Mission Impossible III: the female agent near the beginning, and later Ethan Hunt.
+Mission: Impossible III: the female agent near the beginning, and later Ethan Hunt.
 Admittedly, it was a small bomb, only enough to turn their brains into mashed potatoes, not enough to 'gib' them.

 This is the basis for the plot of the movie Impostor, based on a short story by Philip K. Dick.
 The main character of the story is suddenly arrested and told that he's not the man he believes himself to be: he's really an Artificial Human that is designed to be indistinguishable from the original except that, when he encounters the proper "trigger", he will explode.
 He doesn't believe it, escapes from his would-be executioners, and tries to find evidence to prove that he isn't an impostor.
 At the end of the movie, he discovers that he really is an impostor, and then promptly explodes.

-Done earlier in (Roger Corman Presents) Suspect Device, which starts off looking as a rip-off of Three Days of the Condor, but the main characters turns out to be a robotic bomb programmed with a set of mostly consistent memories based off the designers... and decides that he really doesn't like the people who made him that way.
+Done earlier in (Roger Corman Presents) Suspect Device, which starts off looking to be a rip-off of Three Days of the Condor, but the main characters turns out to be a robotic bomb programmed with a set of mostly consistent memories based off the designers... and decides that he really doesn't like the people who made him that way.

 In Touch of Evil, no one takes any notice of the woman passenger in the car who keeps saying, "There's this ticking noise in my head."
 It's actually not in her head at all; it's in the trunk.